greydongilmore/AFIDS_macaca/material/README.md

 When placing the fiducials make sure you are on the **Fid32_[VolumeID]_[Rater]_[N]** markup list.
 Click on **midline** and copy over AC, PC along with the other points to your FID32 list by selecting all fiducials, right click and choosing "Copy”.
 Select **Fid32_[VolumeID]_[Rater]_[N]**.
 Place each of the **fiducials** in the markups list entering the associated fiducial number in **Name** and enter the **underlined** name in the **Description textbox**.

+To help with monitoring the current location of the pointer, toggle on the **Slice intersection** under **Toggle crosshair visibility**.

 ----------------------------

 ### **1. AC [midline]**

-  * Place at the center of the commissure
+  * Place at the center of the commissure.
   * **Name:** 1
   * **Description:** AC